ORGANIZATION

 David is a native of North Carolina with deep roots on many lines dating back to the 1700s, primarily in the Mecklenburg County area.
 He is President of the Durham-Orange Genealogical Society (D-OGS), and is on the board of the North Carolina Genealogical Society, the Mecklenburg Genealogical Society, and the Historic Mapping Congress.
 He has given lectures and webinars to national, state, and local audiences on topics such as land grants, court records, digitization, maps and mapping tools, land records, DNA, and land platting.

-Diane L. Richard, Secretary
+Diane L. Richard, Vice President

 Raleigh, North Carolina